-Performance Measure 4.1 Landowner shall meet or exceed practices prescribed by State Forestry BMPs that are applicable to the property.

-- Indicator 4.1.1 Landowner shall implement specific state forestry BMPs that are applicable to the property (1, 2, 3). - Indicator 4.1.2 Landowner shall minimize road construction and other disturbances within riparian zones and wetlands (1, 2, 3). - Performance Measure 4.2 Landowner shall consider a range of forest management activities to control pests, pathogens and unwanted vegetation. - Indicator 4.2.1 Landowner should evaluate alternatives to pesticides for the prevention or control of pests, pathogens and unwanted vegetation to achieve specific management objectives (1, 2, 3, 4). - Indicator 4.2.2 Pesticides used shall be approved by the Environmental Protection Agency (EPA) and applied, stored and disposed of in accordance with EPA-approved labels and by persons appropriately trained, licensed and supervised. - Performance Measure 4.3 When used, prescribed fire shall conform with landowner's objectives and pre-fire planning. - Indicator 4.3.1 When used, prescribed fire shall conform with the landowner's objectives and state and local laws and regulations.
+- Performance Measure 4.1 Landowner shall meet or exceed practices prescribed by State Forestry BMPs that are applicable to the property. - Indicator 4.1.1 Landowner shall implement specific state forestry BMPs that are applicable to the property (1, 2, 3). - Indicator 4.1.2 Landowner shall minimize road construction and other disturbances within riparian zones and wetlands (1, 2, 3).
+Activities in riparian zones and wetlands shall comply with applicable BMPs. - Performance Measure 4.2 Landowner shall consider a range of forest management activities to control pests, pathogens and unwanted vegetation. - Indicator 4.2.1 Landowner should evaluate alternatives to pesticides for the prevention or control of pests, pathogens and unwanted vegetation to achieve specific management objectives (1, 2, 3, 4). - Indicator 4.2.2 Pesticides used shall be approved by the Environmental Protection Agency (EPA) and applied, stored and disposed of in accordance with EPA-approved labels and by persons appropriately trained, licensed and supervised.
+Landowners or their designated representative shall document pesticide usage. - Performance Measure 4.3 When used, prescribed burns shall conform with landowner's objectives and all applicable rules, laws, and regulations. - Indicator 4.3.1 Prescribed burns shall conform with the landowner's objectives and state and local laws and regulations.